 Main findings

-There was little evidence that lipid-regulating agents had any observed effect on probable and possible Alzheimer’s when compared with no treatment, but some evidence they were associated with an increased risk of an all-cause dementia, vascular dementia and other dementia diagnosis.
-The effect observed in each case was driven by the any statin subgroup, which included a substantial majority of participants.
+There was little evidence for an association between lipid-regulating agents and probable and possible Alzheimer’s when compared with no treatment, but some evidence they were associated with an increased risk of an all-cause dementia, secondary to their association with vascular and other dementias diagnoses.
+The association observed in each case was driven by the any statin subgroup, which included a substantial majority of participants.
 For the other drug classes, there was limited evidence of an association with any outcome, with two exceptions.
-Ezetimibe was associated with increased risk of vascular and other dementia, while fibrates were associated with increased risk of all-cause dementia and probable Alzheimer’s disease.
+Ezetimibe was associated with increased risk of vascular and other dementias, while fibrates were associated with increased risk of all-cause dementia and probable Alzheimer’s disease.

-Comparison to other literature
+Comparison with other literature

-Much of the existing literature focuses on the association of statins alone with neurodegenerative outcomes, with other lipid-regulating agents being grouped as “non-statin cholesterol-lowering drugs.”(8) echoing the distribution of participants in our analysis.
+Much of the existing literature focuses on the association of statins alone with neurodegenerative outcomes, with other lipid-regulating agents being grouped as “non-statin cholesterol-lowering drugs,”(8) echoing the distribution of participants in our analysis.

 Statins and all-cause dementia

 A recent Cochrane Review identified two randomized trials comparing treatment with statins versus non-treatment for the prevention of dementia, only one of which presented information on the incidence of dementia.(28) This study (Heart Protection Study) showed no effect of treatment with simvastatin on all-cause dementia risk (OR: 1.00, 95%CI:0.61-1.65),(29) but concerns were raised over the diagnostic criteria used.
 A meta-analysis of 30 observational studies found a reduced risk of all-cause dementia was associated with statin treatment (RR 0.83, 95%CI: 0.79–0.87).(30) This conflicts with the findings of our analysis, where statin use was associated with an increased risk of all-cause dementia (HR:1.17, 95%CI:1.14-1.19).
-However, some of the included studies in the meta-analysis specifically exclude vascular dementia from the definition of all-cause dementia,(31) which may limit the ability for comparison with the results of this analysis.
+Some of the included studies in the meta-analysis specifically exclude vascular dementia from the definition of all-cause dementia,(31) which may limit the ability for comparison with our findings for the all-cause dementia outcome.

-Additionally, a previous analysis of the THIN EHR database using a propensityscore matching analysis found a protective effect of statins on all-cause dementia (HR:0.81, 95%CI:0.69-0.96),(32).
-Differences in dementia coding over time, in addition to a different set of covariates adjusted for in the analysis, may go someway to explaining the discrepancy.
+Additionally, a previous analysis of the THIN EHR database using a propensity-score matched analysis found a protective effect of statins on all-cause dementia (HR:0.81, 95%CI:0.69-0.96)(32).
+Differences in the code-lists used to define dementia outcomes, in addition an analytical approach that adjusted for covariates defined after the index date, may go some way to explaining the discrepancy.

 Statins and Alzheimer’s disease

 Our results are broadly in line with the findings of two distinct approaches examining the effect of statin treatment on subsequent Alzheimer’s disease.
-No randomized trials of statins for the prevention of Alzheimer’s disease have been reported, but a recent meta-analysis of 20 observational studies found statins were associated with a reduced risk of Alzheimer’s disease (RR 0.69, 95% CI 0.60–0.80) with stronger evidence than observed in our analysis.(30) Additionally, a recent Mendelian randomization study examining the effect of genetic inhibition of HMGCR on Alzheimer’s disease (a genetic proxy for statin treatment) provided equivocal evidence (OR: 0.91, 95%CI: 0.63-1.31) but was not inconsistent with our results.(33)
+No randomized trials of statins for the prevention of Alzheimer’s disease have been reported, but a recent meta-analysis of 20 observational studies found statins were associated with a reduced risk of Alzheimer’s disease (RR 0.69, 95% CI 0.60–0.80) with stronger evidence than observed in our analysis.(30) This review included case-control studies and analyses likely to be at risk of immortal time bias, which may account for the discrepancy with our findings.
+Additionally, a recent Mendelian randomization study examining the effect of genetic inhibition of HMGCR on Alzheimer’s disease (a genetic proxy for statin treatment) provided equivocal evidence (OR: 0.91, 95%CI: 0.63-1.31) but was consistent with our results.(33)

-Our additional analysis found no difference in effect between lipophilic and hydrophilic statins for the prevention of Alzheimer’s disease, consistent with a recent meta-analysis of observational studies.(6)
+Our additional analyses stratified by statin properties found little evidence of differences in associations of lipophilic and hydrophilic statins and incidence of Alzheimer’s disease, consistent with a recent meta-analysis of observational studies.(6)

 Statins and vascular/other dementia